mrb/mrb.github.com/_posts/2013-06-17-declarative-computation-and-the-abstract-machine.markdown

 * 'In-line' values instead of variables (`proc {Max X Y ?z}`)
 * Operations as expressions (`if X>=Y`)

 This illustration of syntactic sugar was an extremely effective way of understanding how to keep programming languages simple for me.
 Instead of changing semantics or introducing new operators, language authors can find more compact means of expressing the same logic.
-I am reminded of the tendency toward spare efficiency in code authorship - keep functions tight and packed with meaning by providing APIs that are composable.
+The beauty of this reminds me of the tendency toward spare efficiency in good code.
+Code that can keep functions tight and packed with meaning by providing APIs that are composable is preferable because it easier to understand and reuse.

 #### The Abstract Machine: Definitions